Is your power out? Did the lights just die?

 If you live in an older Christchurch suburb – like Woolston, St Albans, or Somerfield – you are probably staring at an old porcelain fuse board right now.

 I fix these weekly.
-While I’m happy to come out, you can legally fix this yourself.
+While I’m happy to come out, you can legally fix this yourself in NZ if you follow the correct safety steps.

 Follow this “No BS” guide to get your power back safely.